proxmox/proxmox-backup/docs/sysadmin.rst

 We also deliver a specially optimized Linux kernel, where we enable all required virtualization and container features.
-That kernel includes drivers for ZFS_, and several hardware drivers.
+That kernel includes drivers for ZFS_, as well as several hardware drivers.
 For example, we ship Intel network card drivers to support their newest hardware.

 The following sections will concentrate on backup related topics.
-They either explain things which are different on `Proxmox Backup`_, or tasks which are commonly used on `Proxmox Backup`_.
+They will explain things which are different on `Proxmox Backup`_, or tasks which are commonly used on `Proxmox Backup`_.
 For other topics, please refer to the standard Debian documentation.